efi1/kazuar_assignment/README.rst

 - If not using a flag for a certain variable it will be taken from the setting.py

+- There are two parameterized tests - "test_cat_options1", "test_cat_options2".
+They have the same functionality, but implemented differently.

-- As the parameterized test - "test_cat_options" - you might want to avoid (deselect) running it at the beginning. for that, you may use the configured pytest market slow (e.g. python -m pytest -m "not slow").
+- As the parameterized tests take reletically long time to run, you might want to avoid (deselect) running it at the beginning. you might use for that the configured pytest marker slow (e.g. python -m pytest -m "not slow").

 - Under src.clients you may find the tests_client.py which include all main activities for creating the json data files as well